scalacenter/bloop/website/versioned_docs/version-1.3.0/what-is-bloop.md

 original_id: what-is-bloop
 ---

 Bloop is a build server and CLI tool for the [Scala programming language](https://scala-lang.org/) developed by [the Scala Center][scalacenter].
-Bloop has **three main goals**:
+Bloop has **two main goals**:

 1. Compiles, tests and runs Scala code as fast as possible
-2. Encapsulates these capabilities in an independent, long-lived process reusable by multiple clients
-3. Integrates easily with build tools, command-line applications, editors and custom tooling
+2. Integrates easily with build tools, command-line applications, editors and custom tooling

 ## Features